sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 ## MDS plot

-![](media/degust_mds.png)

 This is a multidimensional scaling plot which represents the variation between samples.
-Ideally:
-- All the batch samples would be close to each other
-- All the chem samples would be close to each other
-- The batch and chem groups would be far apart
+It is a similar concept to a Principal Components Analysis (PCA) plot.
 The x-axis is the dimension with the highest magnitude.
-The control/treatment samples should be split along this axis.
+In a standard control/treatment setup, samples should be split along this axis.
+A desirable plot is shown below:-

-Here, our batch samples are on the left and the chem samples are on the right, which means they are well separated on their major MDS dimension, which looks correct.
-It is important to retain as much metadata about the samples as possible (e.g. batch, date of sequencing, gender, age etc).
-This can help diagnose situations when the first dimension is not associated with your main contrast of interest.
+![](media/degust_mds.png)

 ## MA-plot